Consequences of Overstaying a U.S. Visa or I-94

 If USCIS does not approve your extension application, however, you will be expected to leave the U.S. immediately.

-It's unlikely, but possible that you could be apprehended by U.S. immigration authorities when overstaying.
-(It would, however, take a huge squad of officials to chase after every U.S. entrant to make sure they leave on time.)
+It's unlikely, but possible that you could be apprehended by U.S. immigration authorities when overstaying the date by which you were supposed to leave the United States.
+(It would, however, take a huge squad of officials to chase after every U.S. entrant to make sure they all leave on time.)

-If you were apprehended, however, you would be placed into removal proceedings.
-In the absence of any defense to deportation, you would be ordered removed from the U.S., and barred from returning for a number of years.
+If you are apprehended, however, you would be placed into removal proceedings.
+In the absence of any defense to deportation, would be ordered removed from the U.S. and barred from returning for a number of years.

-Overstaying Triggers Visa Cancellation and a Consular Shopping Bar
+Overstaying a Visa Triggers Its Cancellation and a Consular Shopping Bar

-If you overstay your period of authorized stay in the U.S.—even by one day— then you trigger what is known as the consular shopping bar.
+If you overstay your period of authorized stay in the U.S.—even by one day— then it will be automatically cancelled.
+What's more, you will trigger what is known as the consular shopping bar.
 This comes from Section 222(g) of the Immigration and Nationality Act (I.N.A.), which states that if you remain inside the U.S. beyond your period of authorized stay, your visa will be cancelled and no longer valid for entry.
 Additionally, if you want to apply for another visa to the U.S., you will be required to do so at the U.S. consulate in your country of nationality.

 Before the consular shopping bar was enacted, many foreign nationals who overstayed simply went to consulates in Mexico or Canada to apply for another period of stay or a new visa.
 But now, unless you can show that extraordinary circumstances apply to your case, you must reapply for a visa at the consulate located in your country of nationality.